morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/README.md

 * [WPCS](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) - Used to make sure the code quality is up to WordPress standards
 * [Theme Sniffer](https://github.com/WPTRT/theme-sniffer) - Used to run tests to verify WordPress coding standards
 * [Theme Check](https://github.com/Otto42/theme-check) - Used to run tests to verify all requirements are satisfied to make the theme to be accepted in the WordPress.org theme store.

+## Tests

+The following tests were all completed manually:

+* Theme Sniffer
+* Theme Check
+* W3C Validator and Outliner

 ## Commands